How to write a mystery story?

 Apart from that, your culprit too should have a pretty strong and believable reason to commit the crime.
 Make sure that there is some back-story about the victim that is revealed as well.
 The relationship between the culprit and the victim should be such that makes the crime realistic.

-Use cliffhangers: A cliffhanger is a tool that writers use to intensify the plot.
+Use cliffhangers: A cliffhanger is a tool that essay writers use to intensify the plot.
 It originated from Thomas Hardy’s novel, A Pair of Blue Eyes, for the novel ends with a character hanging from a cliff, literally.
 The term is used for endings of stories or chapters/scenes without a clear end but rather, right before the point of revelation or climax.

 To understand it better, imagine that the sleuth in your story is a young girl who is walking in a dark alley all by herself.
 Suddenly, she comes across a masked man with a gun in his hand, pointed at her.
 At this very moment, the chapter ends, leaving the reader hanging off a cliff and desperate to find out what happens next.